jaxdaddy/prompt_compare_app/README.md

 ### Features

-*   **Run History:** View a list of all previous application runs.
+*   **Tabbed Interface:** The UI is organized into two tabs for easy navigation:
-*   **Metric Comparison:** Side-by-side comparison of key metrics (reading level, word count, relevance scores) for Summary A and Summary B for a selected run.
+    *   **Comparison View:** Displays a side-by-side comparison of key metrics (reading level, word count, relevance scores) for Summary A and Summary B for a selected run.
-*   **Trend Analysis:** Interactive line charts showing the trend of selected metrics over time.
+    *   **Metrics Graph View:** Shows interactive line charts displaying the trend of selected metrics over time.
+*   **Run History:** View a list of all previous application runs in the sidebar.
+*   **Data Refresh:** A "Refresh Data" button allows you to load the latest runs from the database without restarting the application.

 ### Usage